MicrosoftDocs/bot-docs/articles/v4sdk/bot-architecture.md

 The bot is stateless.
 However, when the bot receives an activity, it generates a _context_ object that captures various parameters of the conversation.
 Each received activity is processed independently of other incoming activities.
 Your bot can use a state manager to persist state between activities.

 The bot object invokes middleware via the following pipelines:
-1. Context created – establishes and enriches a context object that represents the request and conversation state.
+1. Context created – enriches a context object that represents the request and conversation state.
 1. Receive activity – operates on the request.
 1. Send activity – persists context and updates conversation state.